ihmeuw/vivarium/docs/source/tutorials/boids.rst

 useful.

-For our purposes, we really just want to be able to plot the positions of our birds and maybe some arrows to indicated their velocity.
+For our purposes, we really just want to be able to plot the positions of our boids and maybe some arrows to indicated their velocity.

 .. literalinclude:: ../../../src/vivarium/examples/boids/visualization.py
    :caption: **File**: :file:`~/code/vivarium_examples/boids/visualization.py`